2.14-Investigations-of-Child-Fatalities-and-Near-Fatalities

 3. The child fatality occurs as a result of a therapeutic hold pursuant to 922 KAR 1:300.

-7. The SRA or designee notifies the child’s legal parent(s) of the fatality or near-fatality when:
+7. The SRA or designee ensures all efforts are made to notify the child’s legal parent(s) of the fatality or near-fatality when:

 Procedure for Securing and Updating the Case Record